Dhadak: Filming

 Much of Dhadak was filmed in Kolkata (top) and Udaipur (bottom).

 Principal photography commenced on 1 December 2017 in Udaipur, Rajasthan.
 Kapoor was joined by her mother on the first day of filming.
 Shortly after filming began, the shoot was disrupted in Jaipur, Rajasthan, after a part of the Ambikeshwar Mahadev Temple was damaged by the film's unit.
 While scenes were being filmed at the Jagat Shiromani Temple and Panna Meena Ka Kund, the crew members had parked their vehicles near Ambikeshwar Temple.
 One of their vans hit the chhajja of the temple.
 A police case was lodged against the film unit head by the temple authorities for damaging their historic property.

 During the Jaipur schedule of filming, two sequences were filmed by onlookers and circulated on Instagram.
 By contacting the Instagram Help Centre, the makers managed to remove one of the videos, but the other kept circulating on social media.
 This disrupted the filmmakers' plans to keep the character looks hidden.
-After the incident, the a no-phone policy was practiced on the sets of Dhadak, in which mobile phones and cameras were banned from being carried even by members of the cast and crew.
+After the incident, a no-phone policy was practiced on the sets of Dhadak, in which mobile phones and cameras were banned from being carried even by members of the cast and crew.
 The team urged the public to not indulge in such activities and to cooperate with them.

 In January 2018, the visuals for the song "Zingaat" was filmed.
 It was choreographed by Farah Khan.
 In the same month, the Kolkata schedule of principal photography began.
 For a solo dance number picturised on Kapoor choreographed by Tushar Kalia, Kapoor rehearsed continuously for two days, and then shot it over a 24 hour period in a studio in Mumbai.
 After Sridevi's unexpected death, the film's team took a break to allow Kapoor to pay respects to her mother.
 She returned to filming shortly after.
 In March 2018, shooting shifted to Kolkata; some of the sequences were filmed at Victoria Memorial.
 Filming was completed by mid-April 2018.